 It’s a vicious cycle.
 A cycle that people instinctively understand, though find difficult to put into words.

-Try this thought experiment: think of two doors, side-by-side.
-Now try to picture two people behind them.
 These two people are the exact same.
 They’re dressed in the same clothes, same hairstyle, same build and even same gender.
 Physically speaking, they’re twins.

 There’s only one key difference.